-Chase forecast update 5, for April 21
+Storm Chasing & Photography forecast update 5, for April 21

 As we move into the last weeks of April, classic spring tornado season in the Plains and Midwest is still nowhere in sight.
 The active upper jet pattern has continued to hold too far south to allow sufficient northward moisture return from the Gulf of Mexico.
-That has kept storm tracks so far confined to the South, bringing a few multi-day severe weather events across "Dixie Alley", but nothing chase-trip-worthy north of I-40.
-Medium-to-long range models show this pattern or worse continuing for the next 2 weeks, with no sign of plentiful moisture (above 65°F) migrating north into chaseable regions.
+That has kept storm tracks so far confined to the South, bringing a few multi-day severe weather events across "Dixie Alley", but nothing chase-worthy north of I-40.
+Medium-to-long range models show this pattern or worse continuing for the next 2 weeks, with no sign of plentiful moisture (above 65°F) migrating north into workable regions.

 The only mirages of hope showing on any data source were a few recent ultra-long-range CFS chiclet charts that indicated an uptick in severe weather toward late May.
 But that's not anything to get excited (or worried) about.
 Even though the CFS has done reasonably well this season so far, a reliable forecast that far out by any model is simply not possible.
 No model or forecaster has any track record of skill at those ranges, and any spike in activity shown for late May has more to do with climatological bias than anything substantiative.

-The following table charts the probabilities for a Plains chase expedition taking place for the date ranges shown:
+The following table charts the probabilities for a Plains storm chase expedition taking place for the date ranges shown:

-|2019 Plains Chase Expeditions - Probabilities as of April 21
+|2019 Plains Storm Expeditions - Probabilities as of April 21